Have you ever been scammed?

 You can learn more about MOBE scam at the FTC official page.

 It is not easy to spot such a scam at first.
 A good rule of thumb is that there are unrealistic income claims with little to no work.
-If it sounds too good to be true just stay alert and think twice or trice before to use your credit card.
+If it sounds too good to be true just stay alert and think twice or there times before using your credit card.

 They work on the emotional level of a potential buyer and many times these buyers or customers do not realize that they were scammed.
 Until a few thousand dollars later.